Ang Lee: 1991–1994: International films

-Sense and Sensibility
+1994–2012: Breakthrough and acclaim

-In 1995, Lee directed Columbia TriStar's British classic Sense and Sensibility.
+In 1995, Lee directed Columbia TriStar's British classic Sense and Sensibility based on the Jane Austen novel of the same name.
 This made Lee a second-time winner of the Golden Bear at the Berlin Film Festival.
 It was nominated for seven Academy Awards, and won Best Adapted Screenplay for screenwriter Emma Thompson, who also starred in the movie alongside Alan Rickman, Hugh Grant and Kate Winslet.
 Sense and Sensibility also won the Golden Globe Award for Best Motion Picture - Drama.
 Thompson has described the experience of working with Lee in his first English language film, noting how taken aback Lee was when the actors asked questions or provided suggestions, something Thompson notes as uncommon in Chinese culture.
 Once this disjuncture was bridged, Thompson remembered having "the most wonderful time because his notes were so brutal and funny."
+Janet Maslin of The New York Times praised Lee's adaptation writing, "Mr. Lee is after something more broadly accessible, a sparkling, colorful and utterly contemporary comedy of manners.
+He achieves this so pleasantly that Sense and Sensibility matches the Austen-based Clueless for sheer fun".

+After this, Lee continued directing in Hollywood.
+He made The Ice Storm (1997), a drama set in 1970s suburban America, starring Kevin Kline, Sigourney Weaver, Joan Allen, and Tobey Maguire.
+The film competed at the 1997 Cannes Film Festival for the Palme d'Or.
+It received the Cannes Film Festival Award for Best Screenplay.
+Angie Errigo of Empire praised the film writing, "Lee seems incapable of making a less than outstanding movie" adding, "The real beauty of this film is the way in which Lee shifts his story from sex farce to youth drama to tragic despair with the help of a perfect ensemble cast".

-After this, Lee directed two more Hollywood movies: The Ice Storm (1997), a drama set in 1970s suburban America, and Ride with the Devil (1999), an American Civil War drama.
-Although the critics still highly praised these two films, they were not particularly successful at the box office, and for a time this interrupted Lee's unbroken popularity – from both general audiences and arthouse aficionados – since his first full-length movie.
+Lee made another film, the revisionist Western drama Ride with the Devil (1999), set during the American Civil War.
+The film which starred Tobey Maguire, Skeet Ulrich, and Jeffrey Wright received mixed reviews and was a box office bomb.
+Entertainment Weekly described it as "oddly unengaging" and the "waxy yellow buildup of earnest tastefulness seals off every character from our access.
+These Americans aren't action figures; they're collectible figurines."
+For a time this interrupted Lee's unbroken popularity – from both general audiences and arthouse aficionados – since his first full-length movie.
 However, in the late 1990s and 2000s, The Ice Storm had high VHS and DVD sales and rentals and repeated screenings on cable television, which has increased the film's popularity among audiences.